-Cause of Montana Amtrak derailment still under investigation
+No answers yet in search for cause of fatal Amtrak derailment in Montana

 HELENA, Mont.
-(AP) — A preliminary report on an Amtrak train derailment in north-central Montana last month that killed three people and injured dozens more gave no information on the cause of the accident, but said the train’s emergency brakes were activated and that Amtrak estimated the damage at more than $22 million.
+(AP) — A preliminary report on an Amtrak train derailment in Montana last month that killed three people and injured dozens more offered no clues about what triggered the accident, but said the train’s emergency brakes were activated and that Amtrak estimated the damage at more than $22 million.

+However, one attorney whose client is suing Amtrak and BNSF Railway said he wanted to learn more about the crash-worthiness of the train’s observation car and an attorney for a crew member said she reported seeing a 30-foot dip along the railroad, where it appeared the track bed had given way.

-The National Transportation Safety Board’s report issued Tuesday said the westbound Empire Builder was carrying 154 people when it derailed on Sept.
-25 just west of Joplin, Montana.
-Forty-four passengers and crew were taken to local hospitals with injuries, the report said.
+The National Transportation Safety Board issued its preliminary report Tuesday on the Sept.
+25 derailment of the westbound Empire Builder just west of Joplin, in north-central Montana.

+It was mostly factual, saying there were 154 people on board and that 44 passengers and crew were taken to area hospitals with injuries.
+Passengers without serious injuries were bused to the nearby town of Chester, where residents provided food and other aid.

-The train was traveling at between 75 and 78 mph (121 and 125 kph), just below the speed limit of 79 mph (127 kph) on that section of track, when its emergency brakes were activated, the report said.
+The train was traveling at between 75 and 78 mph (121 and 125 kph), just below the speed limit of 79 mph (127 kph) on that section of track when its emergency brakes were activated.
 The two locomotives and two railcars remained on the rails and eight cars derailed.

 NTSB spokesman Keith Holloway said Tuesday it was “still very early” in the investigation and the agency typically takes one to two years to determine accident causes.